MicrosoftDocs/defender-docs/defender-endpoint/machines-view-overview.md

 You can use this information to help you prioritize devices for security posture improvements.

-The **Newly discovered** device count for network devices and IoT devices tabs, shows the number of new devices discovered, in the last 7 days, listed in the current view.
+The **Newly discovered** device count for network devices and **IoT/OT** tabs, shows the number of new devices discovered, in the last 7 days, listed in the current view.

 :::image type="content" alt-text="Image of new discovered device count." source="media/new-discovered-devices.png":::